Trump Says Republicans Need To 'Get Tougher And Fight' On Impeachment

 And while the president rarely has words of praise for Democrats, he did laud them for being "vicious" and "stick[ing] together" when it comes to impeachment and other matters.
 And he lambasted one of his top GOP foes, Utah Sen. Mitt Romney, saying they "don't have people like that" on their side.

-The 2012 GOP presidential nominee is one of the few Republican senators to admit he's open to voting to remove Trump from office.
-Even if the House impeaches Trump, a supermajority of the Senate's hundred members would be needed to remove him — a tough task given Republicans control 53 seats.
+The 2012 GOP presidential nominee is one of the few Republican senators to admit they are open to voting to remove Trump from office.
+Even if the House impeaches Trump, a supermajority of the Senate's 100 members would be needed to remove him — a tough task given Republicans control 53 seats.

 "There's no upside in going on out and attacking the leader of your party, 'cause that's just gonna let someone come in and primary you on the right.
-So people want to hang onto their job," Romney said.
+So people want to hang on to their job," Romney said.

 Even a loyal Trump ally, South Carolina Sen. Lindsey Graham, said he wouldn't rule out voting against Trump in an impeachment trial if there is more evidence of wrongdoing to emerge.